James-koduah/jaskin-tech/_blogs/buying_a_domain_name.md

 ---
 title: Buying a domain name
-summary: A blog on the process of buying a domain name
+summary: Embark on your digital journey with confidence!
+Our compelling blog unveils the strategic art of purchasing a domain name.
+From crafting your unique digital identity to choosing a reputable registrar, we guide you through the process, empowering you to claim your online space with authority.
+Ready to make your mark in the digital realm?
+Dive into our expert insights today!
-main_img: code_computer2.png
+main_img: example_domain.webp
 layout: blog
 header_font_family: cabin-ver
-p_font_family: cabin-sans
+p_font_family: apercu
 author: James Koduah
 blog_date: 23 December, 2023
 ---